rmyan-yk/My-Semester-Projects/README.md

-# portfolio---My-Semester-Projects
+# portfolio---Projects
-This is a collection of all my projects from Jones College Prep
+This is a collection of all my projects from Jones College Prep during Semester 1